A battered diamond that survived a trip from "hell" confirms a long-held theory: Earth's mantle holds an ocean's worth of water.

 These laboratory studies suggest that olivine morphs into a variety of forms corresponding to the depth at which it is found.
 The new forms of crystal accommodate the increasing pressures.
 Changes in the speed of earthquake waves also support this model.
 Seismic waves suddenly speed up or slow down at certain depths in the mantle.
 Researcher think these speed zones arise from olivine's changing configurations.
 For example, 323 to 410 miles (520 to 660 km) deep, between two sharp speed breaks, olivine is thought to become ringwoodite.
 But until now, no one had direct evidence that olivine was actually ringwoodite at this depth. [ Infographic: What is Earth Made Of?]

 "Most people (including me) never expected to see such a sample.
-Samples from the transition zone and lower mantle are exceedingly rare and are only found in a few, unusual diamonds," Hans Keppler, a geochemist at the University of Bayreuth in Germany, wrote in a commentary also published in Nature on Wednesday.
+Samples from the transition zone and lower mantle are exceedingly rare and are only found in a few, unusual diamonds," Hans Keppler, a geochemist at the University of Bayreuth in Germany, wrote in a commentary also published in Nature today.

 The diamond from Brazil confirms that the models are correct: Olivine is ringwoodite at this depth, a layer called the mantle transition zone.
 And it resolves a long-running debate about water in the mantle transition zone.
 The ringwoodite is 1.5 percent water, present not as a liquid but as hydroxide ions (oxygen and hydrogen molecules bound together).
 The results suggest there could be a vast store of water in the mantle transition zone, which stretches from 254 to 410 miles (410 to 660 km) deep.